oracle/graal/docs/tools/vscode/graalvm/polyglot-runtime.md

    > Note: The attributes available in launch configurations vary from configuration to configuration.
 You can use IntelliSense suggestions (_Ctrl+Space_) to discover which attributes exist for a specific debug configuration.
 Hover help is also available for all attributes.

-When editing debug configurations, you can use IntelliSense suggestions (_Ctrl+Space_) to find out which attributes exist for a specific debug configuration.
-Hover help is also available for all attributes.

 To start a debug session:
 1. Select the appropriate configuration using the Configuration drop-down list in the Debug view.
 2. Once you have your launch configuration set, start your debug session with F5.
 Alternatively, you can run your configuration through **View**, then **Command Palette** (use the _Ctrl+Shift+P_  hot keys combination for Linux, or _Command+Shift+P_ for macOS).